Trying to Know If You Have HIV Talking About “Clinical Symptoms” and Diagnosing HIV Serology

 Detection of HIV infection in the acute phase is important for several reasons, according to Robb and colleagues.
 First, patients are potentially more infectious in the acute phase, and with a rapid diagnosis, treatment with antiretroviral and behavioral modification would be allowed to disrupt the later transmission chain.

-Well, there is some evidence that the so-called viral reservoir - a pool of infected cells that is not affected by antiretroviral therapy in later stages - may be reduced in size or even prevented from being established by the immediate onset of antiretroviral therapy during the acute phase.
+Well, there is some evidence that the so-called viral reservoir - a pool of infected cells that is not affected by antiretroviral therapy in later phases - may be reduced in size or even prevented from being established by the immediate onset of antiretroviral therapy during the acute phase.

 And there is evidence that Early treatment may allow patients later could control HIV infection Without the use of antiretroviral drugs.